 Always take the time to educate your participants.
 Most of them will not have heard of Sprints, much less read the book.
-Even ones who have read the book may missed have parts.
+Even ones who have read the book may have missed parts.
 It’s important to set expectations.
-I recommend having a 30 minute kick off meeting about 1 week prior to the Sprint.
-This is an opportunity to set expectations with the team and agree on any last minute items that need to be addressed before your Sprint.
+I recommend having a 30-minute kick-off meeting about 1 week prior to the Sprint.
+This is an opportunity to set expectations with the team and agree on any last-minute items that need to be addressed before your Sprint.

 Start our Design Thinking Foundations course today!

 Learn and practice Design Thinking to help your team solve problems and seize opportunities.

 “What” You’ll Need